Billboard Canada Women in Music

 Billboard Canada Women in Music is an annual event by Billboard Canada.
 The Canadian edition of Billboard Women in Music event, it would "honor the most influential women in Canadian music," according to the magazine.
 Like its American counterpart, the main award is titled Woman of the Year.

 History

 After the first edition of the Billboard Women in Music in 2007, the awards were given to artists from every nationality who gained achievements in the magazine's charts.
 In 2023 the publication launched the first international award outside the United States, the Billboard Latin Women in Music, specifically for Latin music.
-In 2024 Billboard Women in Music intruduced the Global Force Award, given to "singers, songwriters, instrumentalists and producers making groundbreaking contributions to the music industry" selected by Billboard publication around the world.
+In 2024 Billboard Women in Music introduced the Global Force Award, given to "singers, songwriters, instrumentalists and producers making groundbreaking contributions to the music industry" selected by Billboard publication around the world.
 Since that Billboard extended the Women in Music ceremony to the individual international territories in which the magazine is published, including Billboard Canada.